jack-bradshaw/Retrial/README.md

 ```

 That’s it!
-Retrial will now work for your project.
+Your project can now use Retrial.

 ### Recording the dependency checksums
 To create the checksum record, run the 'recordDependencyChecksums' task: